 - "This isn't the most important thing we deal with on a day-to-day basis here, but I think it's important to the success of the team and worthwhile to address it with you..."

-It goes without saying that this can be a tough job for managers, but having upfront, respectful conversations helps create a cohesive work environment in which everyone can thrive and be comfortable.
+It goes without saying that this can be a tough job for managers, but having upfront, respectful conversations about office etiquette helps create a cohesive work environment in which everyone can thrive and be comfortable.
 And that is a goal all teams can work together to achieve.

 Illustration by Tin Nguyen